chadwhitacre/assertEquals/ANNOUNCEMENT.rst

 Seven years ago I released an open source project called testosterone, "a manly testing interface for Python."
 It was epic: a test runner implemented with curses, Norton Commander for unittest.
 I wrote my own scrollbars.
-It proxied pdb in subprocesses.
+I proxied pdb in subprocesses.
 The docs were in Python's old LaTeX doc system.
 I wrote a man page for it.
 Jeremy Hylton interrupted my lightening talk at PyCon 2006 to tell me that the Van Halen soundtrack was disrupting the session next door.
 Fun